Diemert Defender

-The Diemert Defender was an emergency fighter project invented by Bob Diemert of Manitoba.
+The Diemert Defender was an emergency fighter project invented by Bob Diemert of Manitoba, Canada.
 It was designed in the Cold war as a mass produced counterinsurgency aircraft against the possibility of invading Soviet troops.
 The events surrounding the project were documented in a film.

 Development

-The aircraft was designed by stunt pilot and WW2 warbird restorer Bob Diemert who previously worked on movies such as Battle of Britain and was working on restoring a Mitsubishi A6M Zero that was salvaged from the jungles of the South Pacific.
-During the 1980s, he designed his own aircraft which could be mass produced and a cost effective point defense aircraft for the RCAF.
+The aircraft was designed by stunt pilot and WW2 warbird restorer Bob Diemert who previously worked on films such as Battle of Britain and was working on restoring a Mitsubishi A6M Zero that was salvaged from the jungles of the South Pacific.
+During the 1980s, he designed his own aircraft which could be mass produced and a cost effective point defence aircraft for the RCAF.